techy4shri/IMAGE-DETECTION/README.md

 Bash
 docker-compose up
 Use code with caution.
 This will start the application.
-The frontend will typically be accessible on http://localhost:80 (adjust the port if mapped differently in docker-compose.yml).
+The frontend will typically be accessible on http://localhost:80.

 Testing: